 In older children and adults, a tie can affect tongue and lip function, which can play a part in TMJ disorders, neck pain, sleep breathing issues such as apnea, and orthodontic relapse.
 More detailed information can be found below.

 In our office, we use the latest research and technology to address lip or tongue ties on infants, children, and adults.
 We can often treat oral restrictions non-surgically using specific laser-assisted techniques that can reduce pain and fascial restrictions, and can even help with autonomic nervous system regulation.
-If indicated, we can perform surgical release of the tie (frenectomy or frenotomy) using the LightScalpel, a state-of-the-art CO2 laser, or scissors and sutures as appropriate.
+If indicated, we can perform surgical release of the tie (frenectomy, frenotomy, or frenuloplasty) using either the LightScalpel, a state-of-the-art CO2 laser, or scissors and sutures as appropriate.
 We work with other professionals who are experienced in this area, and refer as needed for services including craniosacral therapy, speech therapy, orofacial myology/myofunctional therapy, chiropractic care, physical therapy, or lactation consults.

 Therapeutic Laser Treatments

 Our lasers can treat other soft tissue concerns such as canker sores or cold sores, and we can perform soft tissue biopsies.

 Additionally, our therapeutic cold lasers can help to provide significant pain relief and help to release fascial restrictions.

 Tongue and Lip Ties in Infants, Children, and Adults